Projects of Sven Koenig

 contingencies: Systems that deal with uncertainty by interleaving planning

-look-ahead (called agent-centered search) and planning methods that reuse
+lookahead (such as agent-centered search) and planning methods that reuse

-information from previous searches (called re-planning methods).
+information from previous searches (such as re-planning methods).
+For example,

 - coordinating teams of agents despite uncertainty and incomplete